-- (1) Unless otherwise expressly provided by these rules, a document filed or lodged with the court and any exhibit thereto must comply with the form and format requirements contained in the Court Manual. - (2) This rule does not prevent the use of Official Forms or court-approved forms in accordance with LBR 9009-1.
+- (1) Unless otherwise expressly provided by these rules, a document filed or lodged with the court and any exhibit thereto must comply with the form and format requirements contained in The Central Guide. - (2) This rule does not prevent the use of Official Forms or court-approved forms in accordance with LBR 9009-1.